MythicMeta/Documentation/customizing/c2-related-development/c2-profile-code/agent-side-coding/socks.md

 1. Get a new SOCKS array
 2. Get the first element from the list
 3. If we know the `server_id`, then we can forward the message off to the appropriate thread or channel to continue processing.
 If we've never seen the server\_id before, then it's likely a new connection that opened up from an operator starting a new tool through proxychains, so we need to handle that appropriately.
-4. For new connections, the first message is always a SOCKS protocol message with encoded data for IP:PORT to connect to.
+4. For new connections, the first message is always a [SOCKS Request message](https://datatracker.ietf.org/doc/html/rfc1928#section-4) with encoded data for IP:PORT to connect to.
+This means that SOCKS authenticaion is already done.
 There's also a very specific message that gets sent back as a response to this.
-This small negotiation piece isn't something that Mythic created, it's just part of the SOCKS protocol to ensure that a tool like proxychains gets confirmation the agent was able to reach the desired IP:PORT
+This small negotiation piece isn't something that Mythic created, it's just part of the [SOCKS protocol](https://datatracker.ietf.org/doc/html/rfc1928) to ensure that a tool like proxychains gets confirmation the agent was able to reach the desired IP:PORT
 5. For existing connections, the agent looks at if `exit` is True or not.
 If `exit` is True, then the agent should close its corresponding TCP connection and clean up those resources.
 If it's not exit, then the agent should base64 decode the `data` field and forward those bytes through the existing TCP connection.
 6. The agent should also be streaming data back from its open TCP connections to Mythic in its `get_tasking` and `post_response` messages.